AbderahmanKh/Js/README.md

 Update (12-09-2023) : They are fighting ehehe, still got some problem but I will fix it later, I will add health bar later Inchaalah.

 Update (12-11-2023) : I added health bar and they re getting damaged.
 Next I need to add "Timer" and "Game Over"

+Update (12-12-2023) : I have a problem that when the timer goes to 0 the display not changing to flex so it shows tie when both enemy and player are full hp.
+                      - I tried to rename it and use style on html
+                      - I tried to change the style type from class '.' to id "#" nothing work sadly